Are your plants dying from lack of water? Is it too much work to water your plants? Learn which of these ways to water plants will work best for you.

 - During lightening storms, the extra nitrogen in the rainwater will help your plants grow.

-- Rain won’t water your plants in a greenhouse or cold frame, so you’ll still need to water the plants in these sheltered locations in some way.
+- Rain won’t water your plants in a greenhouse, cold frame or under a roof overhang, so you’ll still need to water the plants in these sheltered locations in some way.

 - You’ll need to check weather forecasts carefully and be ready to water manually if you hit a dry spell.